CISI Comprehensive Medical and Evacuation Insurance

 Every student studying abroad needs to have comprehensive coverage that can be used for medical and security emergencies while in another country.
 The health care insurance the student currently has may cover basic issues while abroad such as routine doctor’s visits for minor ailments and injuries, and visa regulations for some countries require students to purchase special insurance coverage that allows visiting students access to their health care system for routine doctor’s visits.

-However, the student's home insurance and the basic coverage required to obtain a visa typically do NOT provide care for emergencies or prolonged treatments.
+However, your home insurance and the basic coverage required to obtain a visa typically do NOT provide comprehensive care, including evacuations, for emergencies or prolonged treatments.

-The Global Education Office at the Reves Center requires that beginning for study abroad in Fall 2014, William & Mary students studying abroad purchase Cultural Insurance Services International (CISI) insurance, which will be valid for the duration of their academic program.
+William & Mary requires that all William & Mary students studying abroad purchase W&M's study abroad insurance plan for the duration of their academic program.
+At this time, insurance is provided through Cultural Insurance Services International (CISI).
 CISI offers insurance that is specially designed for the needs of students abroad.
 It includes basic health insurance, coverage for emergency medical or security evacuation, repatriation, and emergency medical family reunion.
 It also includes 24/7 telephone assistance, medical referral, medical monitoring and prescription drug replacement/shipment .
 The World Class Coverage Plan with CISI is administered through William & Mary and has a special range of coverage, tailored for William & Mary students.
 While abroad CISI will become the student's primary insurer.

 Coverage is provided at a flat rate of $170 per semester, or $65 for the summer.
 It will be charged directly to the student's W&M account.
-If the student plans to travel before or after your program's period of study, you can purchase additional coverage for the time of travel directly from CISI at their standard rate, which is somewhat higher than the group rate.
+If the student plans to travel before or after the program's period of study, the student can purchase additional coverage for the time of travel directly from CISI at their standard rate, which is somewhat higher than the group rate.

 When and how do I use CISI insurance?